-This portal provides a snapshot of those many opportunities, with direct links to more detailed information to programs within our various colleges, including the Charles H. Dyson School of Applied Economics and Management, School of Industrial and Labor Relations (ILR), and the Samuel Curtis Johnson Graduate School of Management, and School of Hotel Administration (SHA).
+This portal provides a snapshot of those many opportunities, with direct links to detailed information about our leading business programs in the Charles H. Dyson School of Applied Economics and Management, School of Industrial and Labor Relations (ILR), Samuel Curtis Johnson Graduate School of Management, and School of Hotel Administration (SHA).

 The Dyson School has an over 100-year legacy of applying practical, applied economics and management tools on every continent to solve the world's most significant business and social issues.
 Dyson faculty are internationally renowned experts in 4 major, interrelated areas: management, food and agricultural economics, environmental and resource economics, and international and development economics.
 The School's top-ranked undergraduate business program is accredited by AACSB International and its large graduate program is ranked in the top 10 of both National Research Council rankings.